Olex2/icdm10/content/english/abstracts/samples_abstract.md

 The abstract submission is independent of the registration process -- and we apologise for the 'duplication' of information that is required for the purpose of generating your abstract.
 Please use the template and mail it to info@icdm10.org, preferably in docx format.

+Please also provide some key-words (tags) for your abstract.

 {{< button label="Download Abstract Template" link="https://e.pcloud.link/publink/show?code=XZz8hqZ6P1pIblEoIRPRm8pxnYKBL3MdRsV" style="solid" >}}